The first 30 days

 Can we go out and play yet:

-Don't let your puppy jump from anything higher then the couch as he grows.
-That's about the max height I want any growing puppy landing.
+Don't let your puppy jump from anything higher then the couch as they grow.
+That's about the max height I want any younger growing puppy landing.
 Be sensitive to force on joints while in the early and mid stages of growth.
 Many breeders and vets will tell you to keep jumps and long exercise to a minimum during these stages.
 Just like most new anything in needs to be worked into.
 You rip out in a new Porsche with no miles maxing it out every time you step on the gas your asking for trouble.
 Use the first few thousand miles as a break in before you go full throttle.
 Easy does it in the beginning will be better on those joints at 12 and 13.

 After the first 72 charmed hours gradually begin basic training.
 Not the Military kind!
 The fun training.
 Very important distinction.
 Set the family rules before your puppy comes home.
 No couch equals no couch for everyone and that includes when the pack leader is not looking.
 Don't teach/let your puppy do anything you don't want him to do later on in his life.
 Consistency is your best friend here!!
 These dogs NEED direction from you and the pack leader.
 You are the BOSS... , pack leader, when you say something it gets done one way or another after the charmed hours and an easy first two weeks.
 A smart leader will make follow through mandatory.
 If you say lay down and they know what you are saying but don't, after you have bonded, get up off the couch chair or bed and put them where they where told.
 Never mean, not angry, not forceful, just firm.
 Ever seen Super Nanny great dog training, works on kids to.
 When they do what there told by voice command or physical direction praise like crazy "GOOD Lay down, good lay down" Inflection is key.
 Make it the same happy tone even if you had to get and help them do the right thing.